Frequently Asked Questions by Parents

 The camp I want is too long, can I register for a short stay?

 All of our camps have a fixed duration and we are unable to accommodate late arrivals or early departures.
-All students are expected to complete the full programme, and the official dates are the arrival and departure dates.
+All students are expected to complete the full programme.

 Do you offer day camps or only boarding camps?